 Cafe in the Kirk

 Our cafe is at the heart of our Church community.
-We are open Wednesday to Friday from 10am for tea, coffee and scones and from noon until 2pm for lunch and light refreshments including home-made soups, sandwiches and snacks.
+We are normally open on Wednesdays from 11:30am until 1:30pm for lunch and light refreshments including home-made soups, sandwiches and scones.
 Everything is freshly prepared.

 We provide table service in a warm, friendly and interactive environment.
 Whether you are looking for a working lunch, catching up with friends or seeking a tranquil space to contemplate, we’ll be able to help.
 Many of our customers are regulars whilst others express great delight at finding us for the first time.